Li'l Sebastian: Production

 "Li'l Sebastian", the third season finale of Parks and Recreation, was written by Daniel J. Goor and directed by Dean Holland.
 It was originally broadcast on May 19, 2011, and ran back-to-back with the episode "The Bubble", which aired immediately before.
 The two are stand-alone episodes that were not originally designed to be shown together.
 However, because the show premiered late as a mid-season replacement in January, the two episodes aired together so the third season could conclude at the end of the television season.

 The final few minutes of "Li'l Sebastian" introduced major developments for several of the characters, including Leslie being approached with the idea to run for elected office, which has been a lifelong dream for her.
 Additionally, Tom decides to leave city hall to pursue his entrepreneurial ambitions, a progression of his character that had been building throughout the third season.
 Series co-creator Michael Schur said he believes characters should change and their situations should change throughout the season, so he wanted them to be in a very different place at the end of the season than where they were from the beginning.
-Schur also described his fellow co-creator Greg Daniels' theory about finale episode as: "write the juiciest, most exciting cliffhanger-y possible scenario you can write, and then you have all summer to figure out how to get yourself out of it".
+Schur also described his fellow co-creator Greg Daniels' theory about finale episodes as: "write the juiciest, most exciting cliffhanger-y possible scenario you can write, and then you have all summer to figure out how to get yourself out of it".
 Although Schur said the writing staff had a general idea of where the newly introduced storylines should go, the exact stories had not been completely worked out yet and the writers would be brainstorming how to handle them over the summer.